ChickenTenders2/FoodLink/README.md

         app.py                                  # Main Flask app entry point.
 Docstrings, aided by comments explain the purpose of each function.

-        database.py                             # Connects to the database using the envrionment variables set and acts as a single point to connect to the database ( for all sql commands using mariadb connector).
-Auto-reconnects on connection loss and handles rollbacks safely. on execute failure.
+        database.py                             # Connects to the database using the environment variables set and acts as a single point to connect to the database
+                                                  (for all sql commands using mariadb connector).
+Auto-reconnects on connection loss and handles rollbacks safely on execute failure.
 Handles closing connection when server stops so connections don't build up on the database.

         Dockerfile                              # Docker file which includes specifications required for deployment to OpenShift.